StephR74/3asyReport/README.md

 3asyReport
 ==========

-Welcome to 3asyReport - a fully-functional report generator application that you can use...[TODO]
+Welcome to 3asyReport - "it will be" a fully-functional report generator application that you can use to publish your report...

 This document contains information on how to download, install, and start using 3asyReport.
 For a more detailed explanation, see the [Installation][1]